hoanbklucky/goose/Sensors_Manual/GPU_Sensor1.md

     └── Manage overlays
 ```

 Enable the UART connected to the GPIO header.
+(UART2 M0 in my case, it can vary)

 Restart:

 ```bash
 sudo reboot
 ```
+NOTE: If the Rock fails to boot up, unplug the power, restart Rock5C, then let it turn on before plugging back the sensor power!!!
 ---

 # Find GPS Serial Port